-This post has partner links that I may receive compensation for at no cost to you.
-Thank you!
+This article has partner links that I may receive compensation from at no cost to you.
+Thank you for supporting my site by using them!

 From Jack the Ripper to EastEnders, people’s perception of London’s East End has been shaped by media.
 In reality, the working-class neighborhood has evolved over the years into a diverse area that’s also a great place to hang out, with a much more relaxed vibe than crowded central London.
 As high prices have forced people further east, excellent food, drink, & nightlife have followed.
 And yes, that includes craft beer.
 While the definition of the East End can differ, this roundup covers everything within the London Borough of Tower Hamlets, which encompasses Bethnal Green, Whitechapel, Spitalfields, & Shadwell.
 For more nearby craft beer, see my post about Hackney & Shoreditch.
 Here are the best places for craft beer in the East End of London, including craft beer bars, bottle shops, breweries, and taprooms.

-Craft beer bars in London’s East End
+The Best Craft Beer Bars in London’s East End

 Mother Kelly’s Bethnal Green